The Story of My Epic Roadtrip: Part Two

 We'd been using GLaDOS to help us find places to eat, but after a misadventure involving "via-points" and sudden U-turns, we decided to intrepidly explore the highways for diners.
 This plan failed utterly (at one point, Adam muttered "there are more churches than places to eat here").
 Swallowing our pride, we turned back to GLaDOS for help, and she directed us to the Peach Blossom Diner in Spartanburg, SC.
 Here, I got chicken fingers, mac and cheese, mashed potatoes and gravy, macaroni salad, chocolate cake, two hot rolls, and unlimited sweet tea for about seven dollars.
 It was all so delicious, too.
 I'm completely in love with Southern food.
 I'm not sure what we're going to do without sweet tea - I don't think we went a meal without it.
 I could gush on and on about it, but I don't want to run out of superlatives, so I'll move on.

 Our next diversion occurred not too soon after that, when I spotted a sign for Bob Jones University.
 It's one of the most conservative Christian colleges in the country, and has quite the reputation.
 Neither of us knew that it was in South Carolina, so we were pretty surprised to see the sign, and decided that we had to drive through there.
 It was interesting, everything looked completely immaculate.
-The buildings were all the exact same colour, and everyone was dressed semi-formally.
+The buildings were all the exact same color, and everyone was dressed semi-formally.
 We were going to get out and walk around, but we were too intimidated, especially because none of the 50+ girls we saw were wearing anything other than dresses and skirts, and I was in jeans.

 The rest of the drive to Atlanta was mostly uneventful; we found a fountain in a rest stop in Georgia that served both Pepsi and Coke products, but that was about the most exciting thing that happened.
 We got into Atlanta and went out for dinner with Arthur (Adam's cousin), and his wife Denise.
 Arthur promised to take us to a shooting range the next day, and decided to give us a preliminary shooting lesson that night.